I didn’t develop a fear of sailing until I actually tried sailing.

 But I also knew that the things I worry about almost never actually happen.
 And if they do happen, they’re never as bad as I’d expected.

 So I sat in my cabin listening to my beloved Headspace app for ten minutes or so.
 I took a swig of vodka.
-I shook my fears off, and I plunged into the ocean.
+I shook my fears off, and I plunged into the sea.

 Literally and figuratively.